ent/ent/doc/md/privacy.md

 Now, we want to enforce that viewers can see only groups and users that are connected to the tenant they belong to.
 In this case, we create another type of privacy rule named `FilterTenantRule`.
-This rule can help us to filters out entities that are not connected to the same tenant.
+This rule can help us filter out entities that are not connected to the same tenant.

-> Note, the filtering option for privacy needs to be enabled using the [`entql`](https://entgo.io/docs/feature-flags/#entql-filtering) feature-flag (see instructions [above](#configuration)).
+> Note, the privacy filtering option needs to be enabled using the [`entql`](https://entgo.io/docs/feature-flags/#entql-filtering) feature-flag (see instructions [above](#configuration)).

 ```go title="examples/privacytenant/rule/rule.go"
 // FilterTenantRule is a query/mutation rule that filters out entities that are not in the tenant.